kc101010/COMP09044_CW_PasswordManagerProject/README.md

 # ABOUT: COMP09044_CW_PasswordManagerProject
 My coursework for COMP09044 'Algorithms &amp; Collections' @ University of the West of Scotland.

 This coursework (code, documents & executable) was graded 51%.

+Please find an informative video about the project here; https://youtu.be/OH72ETGePm0

 # GETTING STARTED